waynetee/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the JAR file and copy into an empty folder
-   2. Double-click the jar file Expected: Shows the GUI with a set of sample properties and buyers.
+   2. Double-click the JAR file<br>
+       Expected: Shows the GUI with a set of sample properties and buyers.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
-   2. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the JAR file.<br>
        Expected: The most recent window size and location is retained.

 ### Keeping track of properties